Viper-Dude/elite-dangerous-elite-mining-voiceattack/README.md

 ## Commands

-The **EliteMining** profile contains **553 commands** in total, organized into categories.
+The **EliteMining** profile contains more than 500 commands in total, organized into categories.
 Below are two important categories directly related to firegroup and mining operations.

 ### Check – Status
 These commands let you check what FG or toggles are currently active.
 They are useful for troubleshooting or confirming that the correct setup is in place before starting a mining sequence.